State-of-the-Edge/glossary/edge-glossary.md

 See also: [Gateway Device](#gateway-device)
 ### Service Provider

-An organisation which provides customers with access to its network, typically with the goal of providing that customer access to the internet.
+An organization which provides customers with access to its network, typically with the goal of providing that customer access to the internet.
 A customer will usually connect to the access network of the service provider from their side of the last mile.

 See also: [Access Network](#access-network)
 ### Shared Infrastructure

-The use of a single piece of compute, data storage and network resources by multiple parties, for example two organisations each using half of a single edge data center, unlike co-location where each party possesses their own infrastructure.
+The use of a single piece of compute, data storage and network resources by multiple parties, for example two organizations each using half of a single edge data center, unlike co-location where each party possesses their own infrastructure.

 See also: [Co-Location](#co-location)
 ### Software Edge